-Hologram's network is composed of 550+networks worldwide which provides a great amount of network redundancy.
+Hologram's network is composed of over 550 networks worldwide which provides a great amount of network redundancy.
 This in turn ensures that if one network is having issues there are other networks that can be used as back up.
 In this guide we explore how to get a device to switch networks via AT command.

 If a device is able to connect to another network and pass data, then that indicates that the network/carrier side is healthy.
 If you have not successful passed data on the network then please see our guide to get connected.

 Once you have connected if you observe the device not transition gracefully to other carriers, it is likely that the modem is not configured correctly or there may be an issue with the plan/FPLMN details.